 Shelter In Place During Extreme Heat!

-Sheltering in place during the hot and humid Iowa days can be hard.
+Sheltering in place during the hot and humid Iowa summers can be difficult.
 Here are some prevention tips to keep you cool:

 - A fan blowing on you can speed up dehydration.
-Keep drinking lots of water.
 Do not sit directly in front of the fan for long periods of time.
 Do not rely on a fan as your primary cooling device during an extreme heat event.

-- Drink more water than usual and don’t wait until you are thirsty.
-Have plenty of water and fruit or vegetable juice available even if they say they’re not thirsty.
-No alcohol, coffee or tea.
+- Drink more water than usual and don’t wait until you are thirsty to start drinking water.
+Have plenty of water and fruit/vegetable juice available.
+Do not drink alcohol, coffee or tea.
 Seek medical help if you suspect dehydration.

-- Don’t use the stove or oven to cook—it will make them and the house hotter.
+- Don’t use the stove or oven to cook during the day—it will make the house hotter.

 - Make sure the windows are covered during the day.
-During the day, pull the curtains on all windows that are in direct sunlight.
+Pull the curtains on all windows that are in direct sunlight.
 Open windows at night and use fans or cross-ventilation to circulate cooler air.

 - Avoid direct sun: Make sure to stay indoors during the hottest hours, 11 AM to 4 PM.

 - You should try to spend two hours a day in air conditioning to help keep heat related illnesses like heat stroke away.
-Keep the air conditioning on below 80 degrees F.
+Keep the air conditioning on and set below 80 degrees F.

-- If possible, drive to an air-conditioned place where they can sit, such as a library, mall, restaurant or theater.
+- If possible, drive to an air-conditioned place, such as a library, mall, restaurant or theater.
 Avoid overcrowded places and rush hours.

 - Eat light meals.
 Avoid hot, heavy meals and don’t use the oven.

-- Wear loose, lightweight, light-colored clothing.
-Dress in light-weight, light-colored, loose-fitting clothing, preferably of natural fabrics like cotton.
+- Wear loose, lightweight, light-colored clothing, preferably of natural fabrics like cotton.
 Use hats and umbrellas outside.

-- Take cool showers or baths to cool down.
-Help the person take a cooling shower or bath.
+- Take cool showers or baths to prevent yourself from overheating.
 Lay a cool, moistened towel over the forehead or back of the neck and replace often.